nodezoo/nodezoo-search/README.md

   - Defaults to `false`.

 ## Messages Handled
-This micro-service emits the following messages.
+This micro-service handles the following messages.

 ### `role:search,cmd:upsert`
 Adds or inserts a record into elastic search